-First Edition, c.1915.
+Rare and First Edition (of this version), c.1919.
 Hodder & Stoughton, London.

-Edmund Dulac's Picture Book for the French Red Cross
+Edmund Dulac's Picture Book

 If you wish to return your purchase, please do so within five working days of receiving the book and in the condition upon which it was sold.
 Please contact us to let us know the reason why you wish to return it.